-Well that’s great, but I’m sure you understand the importance of having a website, and how much more successful your business would be having some online visibility right?
+Well, that’s great, but I’m sure you understand the importance of having a website, right?

-A company website is critical for any business wanting to:
+A company website is critical for absolutely any business wanting to:

-- Reach out to more people, grow a customer base and increase sales.
+- Reach out to a wider audience, generate more leads and increase sales.

 - Demonstrate their expertise in their niche or industry.

-There’s plenty more benefits to be gained from having a business website.
+There are plenty of other benefits of having a business website.
 Here’s an interesting statistic you’ll love to know.

 85% of consumers use the internet to find local businesses (source)

-So if your business ins’t online, you’re potentially missing out on 85% more business.
+So if your business isn’t online, you’re potentially missing out on a whopping 85% more business.

-The route I would recommend anyone or any business owner to take is to create their own website!
+The route I would ONLY recommend anyone or any small business owner to take is to create their own website!
 Or at least learn how to.

-With this option you have greater control and ownership of your content and your online presence.
+With this option, you have greater control and ownership of everything from your content to your raving fans and followers.

-Creating a website for your business isn’t rocket science at all, this page will help you get set up quickly and painlessly.
+Creating a website for your business yourself isn’t hard to do at all, this page will help you get set up quickly and painlessly.

 Step One: Get a domain name and web hosting.

 Buy a domain name and web hosting together!
-The good news is that you can purchase a domain name with a reliable web host provider.
-I would recommend signing up to SiteGround.
-This is the hosting provider that I use myself for all the websites that I have for my online businesses.
+The good news is that you can get a FREE domain name with any reliable web host provider.
+I recommend SiteGround.
+This is the hosting provider that I use for my own website projects as well as many of my clients.

-Step Two: Install a content management software (CMS).
+Step Two: Install a content management software (WordPress CMS).

 Here are some benefits of using WordPress for your business website: